Cammy0003/To-Do-List-Program/README.md

 To create a **to-do list** in which users can create a list of tasks to complete, and **set a time** to complete them.

+This app is to be very primitive and not very competitive to any real to do list application that's out there, but the main purpose of this program was to gain a better understanding of Rust, as well as understand interops between languages.
+Also practicing the `tkinter` library GUI in Python, was another interest.

 ### Progression:
 The tasks where established as a nodes in a linked list, where each Task Node, contained a task and time parameter, as well as a **next** parameter for the next node in the list. **RUST** was used for